By Hanatu Kabbah

 - the holder of any degree in law of a recognized university or other institution of higher learning of a country with a legal system analogous to that of Sierra Leone approved by the Council of Legal Education and;

-- he has passed the appropriate professional examinations conducted by the Council of Legal Education and served a period of pupilage of not less than twelve months with a legal practitioner of at least ten years standing in Sierra Leone.
+- has passed the appropriate professional examinations conducted by the Council of Legal Education and served a period of pupilage of not less than twelve months with a legal practitioner of at least ten years standing in Sierra Leone.

 If pupilage is to be served in the Government service, the period will be for eighteen months.